A Servant Heart

 My Purpose in Life is to Serve Others

 5. Find your God-given purpose and put it to use.
 It might be following your interests and known talents.
-But it also may be letting Him lead you into His plan.
+But it also may be letting Him lead you into His plan of humble service.

 There is also nothing wrong with trying something completely new!